Hybrid Block Successive Approximation for One-Sided Non-Convex Min-Max Problems: Algorithms and Applications: Introduction

 \subsection{Contribution of this work}

 In this work, we design effective algorithms for the min-max problem by adopting the popular block alternating minimization/maximization strategy.
-The studied problems are quite general, allowing non-convexity and non-smoothness in the objective, as well as non-linear coupling between variables.
-The algorithm proposed in this work is named the {\it Hybrid Block Successive Approximation} (HiBSA) algorithm, because it updates the variables block by block, where each block is optimized using a strategy similar to the idea of successive convex approximation (SCA) \cite{meisam15BSUMsurvey} -- except that to update the $y$ block, a {\it concave} approximation is used (hence the name ``hybrid'').
-However, despite the fact that such a block-wise alternating optimization strategy is simple and easy to implement [for example it has been used in the popular block successive upper bound minimization (BSUM) framework \cite{razaviyayn14thesis,meisam15BSUMsurvey} for {\it minimization-only} problem], it turns out that having the maximization subproblem invalidates all the previous analysis for {\it minimization-only} problems.
-In particular, a naive implementation of such a strategy can fail to compute any meaningful solution of problem \eqref{eq:problem}; see Sec. \ref{sec:algorithm} for a simple example illustrating this fact.
+The studied problems allow non-convexity and non-smoothness in the objective, as well as non-linear coupling between variables.
+The algorithm proposed in this work is named the {\it Hybrid Block Successive Approximation} (HiBSA) algorithm, because it updates the variables block by block, where each block is optimized using a strategy similar to the idea of successive {\it convex} approximation (SCA) \cite{meisam15BSUMsurvey} -- except that to update the $y$ block, a {\it concave} approximation is used (hence the name ``hybrid'').
+Despite the fact that such a block-wise alternating optimization strategy is simple and easy to implement [for example it has been used in the popular block successive upper bound minimization (BSUM) framework \cite{razaviyayn14thesis,meisam15BSUMsurvey} for {\it minimization-only} problem], it turns out that having the maximization subproblem invalidates all the previous analysis for {\it minimization-only} algorithms.